francescogerardomarra/its/modulo26/5_security_hello_world.md

       // Extract the username from the claims
       String username = claims.getSubject();

-      // Create an authentication token with the username (null credentials as we use JWT for authentication) UsernamePasswordAuthenticationToken authentication =
+      // Create an authentication token with the username extracted from the JWT claims.
+      // The second parameter is set to null because, in JWT-based authentication,
+      // the password is not needed.
+Instead, the token itself serves as proof of authentication.
+      // The third parameter is also set to null as no authorities (roles or permissions) are
+      // provided in this example.
+If roles were included in the JWT claims, they could be added
+      // here as a collection of granted authorities (e.g., `new SimpleGrantedAuthority("ROLE_USER")`).
+      UsernamePasswordAuthenticationToken authentication =
               new UsernamePasswordAuthenticationToken(username, null, null);

-      // Set the authentication in the SecurityContext, marking the user as authenticated SecurityContextHolder.getContext().setAuthentication(authentication);
+      // Set the authentication token into the SecurityContext.
+This step marks the user as authenticated
+      // for the duration of the current request.
+By doing this, Spring Security can check the
+      // SecurityContext throughout the request processing pipeline to verify that the user
+      // is authenticated and authorized to access protected resources.
+Without this,
+      // Spring Security will consider the request unauthenticated and deny access to secured endpoints.
+      SecurityContextHolder.getContext().setAuthentication(authentication);

     }

     // Continue with the filter chain